Measurement of the angle between jet axes in pp collisions at $\sqrt{s} = 5.02$ TeV

 Differences between the SCET predictions corrected with either Monte Carlo event generator are very small.
 This is due to the fact that, since the input calculations are provided at hadron level, the most significant correction is done to the \pT{} scale of the jet, and this correction is well modeled by both generators.
 Thus, the resulting distributions are not significantly model dependent.

 The analytic calculations are only expected to describe the measured distributions in the perturbative region.
 The predictions presented here become non-perturbative approximately at $\DeltaR \lesssim \DeltaR^{\rm NP} = \Lambda/\pTchjet$~\cite{Cal:2019gxa}, where $\Lambda$ corresponds to the scale at which the strong coupling constant becomes non-perturbative.
 The red vertical line in Fig.~\ref{fig:comp_scet} corresponds to this value calculated using $\Lambda = 1$ GeV and $\pTchjet=\overline{p}_{\rm T}^{\rm ch \, jet}$, the average jet-transverse-momentum value in the interval.
+The $\overline{p}_{\rm T}^{\rm ch \, jet}$ value for a given \pTchjet{} interval was determined by fitting the measured spectra with a power law and subsequently analytically calculating the mean value in the interval.
 The comparison is done by normalizing both the measured distributions and analytic predictions so that $\int_{\DeltaR^{\rm NP}}^{R/2}{\rm d}\DeltaR ({\rm d}\sigma/{\rm d}\DeltaR)=1$.
 The $\DeltaR$ interval that contains the value $\DeltaR^{\rm NP}$ is defined to belong to the non-perturbative region and excluded from the integral.
 In reality, there is no sharp boundary between the perturbative and non-perturbative regimes, but a continuous transition.
 This vertical line is therefore an indicative value defined for the sake of the comparison.

 The Standard\textendash{}SD variable is also IRC safe and therefore calculable in the SCET framework.
 However, these calculations are computationally expensive and the results are not available at the time of this article.
 These distributions are particularly sensitive to soft effects, and thus also to the hadronization corrections.